 This service commenced in January 2022 to provide advice and support on money, welfare and debt issues to participants and potential participants in the employability programme run by the Pre-Employability in Clackmannanshire project (PEC).
-The funding supports a part-time role and continues until October 2022.
+The funding supported a part-time role and ended in October 2022.